Social security numbers (SSNs) and Individual Taxpayer Identification Numbers (ITINs) both enable people to comply with U.S. tax laws.

 Austin, TX 78714-9342

-Be sure to send in original documents.
+Be sure to send in original documents or certified copies.
 This includes proof of ID, proof of age, and federal income tax returns.
 The IRS returns all documents at the end of the licensing process.
-Typically, it takes 7 to 14 weeks, so be sure you won’t need them if applying by mail.
+Typically, it takes 7 weeks (or 9 to 11 weeks during tax season) timeline varies, so be sure you won’t need them if applying by mail.
+[6]

 You can also visit a certifying acceptance agent and apply for an ITIN in person.
 Bring the same documents as listed above.
 You can also submit an application at IRS Taxpayer Assistance Centers.
 Both of these options will avoid the need for sending in personal documents.
 [7]

 Applying for an SSN is a similar process.
 An SSN application (form SS-5) must be accurately completed.
-If applying for an original card, you will also need to include two documents that prove age, identity, and U.S. citizenship.
-Documents that show work-authorized immigrant status are also accepted.
+If applying for an original card, you will also need to include two documents that prove age, identity, and U.S. citizenship or current, lawful, work-authorized immigration status.
+If you are not a U.S. citizen and do not have DHS work authorization, you must provide that you have a valid non-work reason for requesting a card.

 Any citizen aged 12 and older who is applying for an SSN for the first time has to do so in person at any social security office.
 It is completely free to apply for an SSN.